Accreditation Process and Resources

-- Removing Roadblocks and Clearing the Way for Accreditation Success: Part 1 (ICE Digest article.)
-Learn how awareness of common roadblocks can not only lead to success, but create a commitment to best practices and ongoing improvement.
+- Removing Roadblocks and Clearing the Way for Accreditation Success: Part 1 (Credentialing Insights article) Learn how awareness of common roadblocks can not only lead to success, but create a commitment to best practices and ongoing improvement.

-- The Separation of Certification and Education (ICE Digest article.)
-The separation of certification and education avoids conflicts of interest and maintains the integrity of the exam, but organizations can offer both and still be in compliance with accreditation requirements.
+- The Separation of Certification and Education (Credentialing Insights article) The separation of certification and education avoids conflicts of interest and maintains the integrity of the exam, but organizations can offer both and still be in compliance with accreditation requirements.

-- Making NCCA Accreditation Work for You (ICE Digest article.)
-A deep dive into the challenges commonly faced during the re-accreditation process and how an organized approach to quality improvement can mitigate them.
+- Making NCCA Accreditation Work for You (Credentialing Insights article) A deep dive into the challenges commonly faced during the re-accreditation process and how an organized approach to quality improvement can mitigate them.

 - 2016 NCCA Standards Revisions Recap and Takeaways: What You Need To Know (ICE Digest article.)
 Certification programs must stay up-to-date with the latest revisions to the NCCA Standards for certification programs.

 - NCCA 2016 Standards Training.
 The training highlights the application process and summarizes the intent and requirements of each Standard.

 - NCCA Store.
 Access even more resources by visiting the accreditation section of our ICE store.